Oct 21, 2020

 Highlights of Restore Illinois Plan

-On Tuesday, May 5th, Governor Pritzker released his Restore Illinois plan for re-opening the state’s economy.
-The plan envisions five phases of re-opening and divides the state into four regions, which can proceed through the different phases at different times based on local conditions.
-The entire state is currently in Phase 2 as of May 1st.
+On Tuesday, May 5th, Governor Pritzker released his Restore Illinois plan (link to full plan) for re-opening the state’s economy.
+The plan envisions five phases of re-opening and initially divided the state into four regions, which can proceed through the different phases at different times based on local conditions.
+The entire state is currently in Phase 4 as of June 26th.

 Phase 1: Rapid Spread